adobe/stock-api-libjava/README.md

 ```
 #### Methods
    * `listEntitlements` The method `listEntitlements` returns list of all entitlements for an account.
 It needs either user `access token` or `service token` and `entity refernce` for the providing response in the form of `EntitlementList` object containing the stock `user guid`, `creation date`, `list of organizations` and list of `entitlements` within the organizations.
-   * `selectEntitlement` It selects entitlement from the list of avaialble entitlements depending on the entitlementGuid, if entitlementGuid is not passsed, personal entitlement would be selected.
+   * `selectEntitlement` It selects entitlement from the list of available entitlements depending on the entitlementGuid, if entitlementGuid is not passsed, personal entitlement would be selected.

 #### Entitlement List Response
 After calling `listEntitlements` method in `Entitlements` api class, response is returned in the form of `EntitlementList`.
 It contains following fields.